spulido99/SSA/README.md

   -e <value> | --expression <value>
         expression file and GISTIC files (... -e cnv_peaks=<file1>,exp=<file2>,cnv_thresholds=<file3> ...).
 ```
-We provide a binary alteration matrix generation sub-tool that uses somatic MAF files and expression profiles with amplication/deletion information (GISTIC output) to generate this matrix.
+We provide a binary alteration matrix generation tool that uses somatic MAF files and expression profiles with amplication/deletion information (GISTIC output) to generate this matrix.

 To generate the binary alteration matrix, for example, download the publicly available [TCGA Breast Cancer data from 2012](https://tcga-data.nci.nih.gov/docs/publications/brca_2012/) .maf file [Somatic MAF archive](http://tcga-data.nci.nih.gov/docs/publications/brca_2012/genome.wustl.edu_BRCA.IlluminaGA_DNASeq.Level_2.3.2.0.tar.gz) and run SSA.ME input creation step:
 ```
 java -jar SSA.jar ME_input -m genome.wustl.edu_BRCA.IlluminaGA_DNASeq.Level_2.3.2.0.somatic.maf
 ```

 It will create 2 files called SSAME_input.m2 and SSAME_input.glst.
-The m2 represent a binary matrix file containing which samples have each gene mutated.
-The gene list is a of all the mutated genes.
+The m2 file represent a binary matrix containing which samples have which genes mutated.
+The gene list is a of all the mutated genes present in the matrix.
 This 2 files follow the *de facto* standard followed by other mutual exclusivity tools and can be used with them.

 ### Run SSA.ME

-SSA.ME uses the .m2 file as input for the Mutual Exclusivity (ME) step.
+SSA.ME uses the .m2 file as the input for the Mutual Exclusivity (ME) step.

 ```
 java -jar SSA.jar ME -m SSAME_input.m2 -s 5 -i 10000